noughtmare/haskell-lsp-client/README.md

 On my system it shows something about a capability registration request and that a certain hoogle database is used.
 You can replace example/Main.hs with any haskell file you would like to check.
-It reports ghc errors and hlint suggestions.
+It reports ghc errors and hlint suggestions and it shows the symbol list.